 Making an insurance claim can be a stressful time.
 The first starting point is to contact our Member Services team on 1300 033 166.
 You can find out what kind of cover you have and how much cover you have by logging into your SuperOnline account.
 It's important to consider your cash flow needs if you're finishing work due to illness or injury or face a death in the family.
 TelstraSuper Financial Planning can provide advice.

 Why have insurance through you super?

 We negotiate bulk rates for our members so you are most likely to pay lower premiums than buying directly from an insurer.
 Depending on the membership category you're in, you may receive default insurance cover when you join the fund.
 This means that there's no paperwork or medical exams to complete*.

 What’s even better is that any member paid insurance premiums are paid directly from your super account so you won’t have to reduce your take home pay or budget for insurance through TelstraSuper.

-If you're an employee of Telstra, Sensis (employed prior to 1 July 2014), Telstra Purple (employees from heritage Kloud brand who held an active account on 31 May 2019) or Foxtel, your default level insurance premiums are paid for by your employer.
-From 1 July 2020, MLC Limited ABN 90 000 000 402 AFS Licence 230694 (MLC Life Insurance) is TelstraSuper’s main group life and group Income Protection insurance provider.
+Since 1 July 2020, MLC Limited ABN 90 000 000 402 AFS Licence 230694 (MLC Life Insurance) has been TelstraSuper’s main group life and group Income Protection insurance provider.
 However, TelstraSuper’s former group life and group Income Protection insurer, TAL Life Limited ABN 70 050 109 450 AFS Licence 237848 (TAL), insures members for certain claims where a death or disability occurred before 1 July 2020.*Further eligibility criteria and terms and conditions may apply.
 For more information read the relevant PDS and Insurance Guide.

 We're here to help